 - Email address obtained from a third party.
 If you purchased, rented, borrowed or otherwise acquired a list from another party, even if it’s an opt-in list, the recipients didn’t give their permission to hear from you specifically.

 - Recipient is a customer but hasn’t opted in.
-Just because someone is your customer doesn’t give you explicit permission to send them email marketing messages.
+Just because someone was your customer doesn’t give you explicit permission to send them email marketing messages.
 They would first have to opt in for the specific subject about which you are contacting them.

 - Email address is generic and used by several people.
 You cannot email to generic email addresses like email@example.com, firstname.lastname@example.org or email@example.com because they are often role-based and the users of such addresses change frequently.
 The only exception to this rule would be if you knew the recipient and were sure that it was their permanent individual email address.